 ACI’s Hebrew School offers weekly after-school classes to students in grades K through 7th, with transportation available from local schools.

 Our teachers incorporate art, visual media, movement, songs, technology and project based learning in their lessons.
 We aim to instill in our children a love and appreciation for their Jewish heritage, a sense of belonging in their local Jewish community, and a solid grounding for bar/bat mitzvah preparation.
+We only meet once a week, so In 2025 we kicked off a pilot weekly zoom tutoring program for Hebrew language at an additional cost for families of children 3rd grade and up.

 Our Philosophy